Tripp1e/IslesHelper/README.md

 - Timer for Boss Rush Bosses
 - Only Receive Messages from Party Members
 - Button in Main Menu for joining Isles
-- Low Ammo Warning - Customizable Threshholds
+- Low Ammo Warning - In Boss - Customizable Threshholds
 - [WIP] Get Notified when a Teammate dies
 - [TODO] Magma Bomb Warning in Fafnir